bgrsquared/d3-react-squared/README.md

 # Version Updates:
 0.1.5:
 - Add 'bubble up' of chart events.
-I.e. when a calling component passes `onChartEvent` property, it will be passed the the respective data object plus the event's label.
+I.e. when a calling component passes `onChartEvent` property, it will be passed the the respective data object plus the event's label (will add documentation to this later).

 0.1.4:
 - Add highlightEmit and highlightListen props.
 This allows you to specifiy which